 Of course, it’s not enough to know about the possibility of having a cavity under a dental crown.
 They can certainly happen, especially if the very reason why you’re wearing one is tooth decay.

 It would be most ideal to prevent under crown cavity and avoid crowned tooth pain altogether.
 As mentioned above, a good oral hygiene routine would certainly help prevent tooth decays.
 You can opt to take things up a notch by upgrading your dental grooming tools.
-You can swap out your manual toothbrush with the best Sonicare toothbrush and make the switch to the best Waterpik cordless water flosser from your dental floss threads.
+You can swap out your manual toothbrush with the best Sonicare toothbrush and make the switch to the these from your dental floss threads.
 They’re said to offer better results so they might just help you take better care of your teeth.

 You might also want to pay closer attention to your already damaged tooth.
 By doing so, you might just be able to successfully prevent plaque buildup and decay from setting in.